 Unfortunately the weather wasn’t on our side when we visited and the sky was a relentlessly flat grey.
-So the photos really don’t do the surroundings any justice.
+So my photos really don’t do the surroundings any justice.

 Later on in the year, the clubhouse will be festooned with a mass of red foliage that looks absolutely stunning!

-After a brief look around in the light January drizzle, we moved into the clubhouse restaurant for tea.
+After a brief look around in the light January drizzle, we moved into the restaurant at Halesowen Club for afternoon tea.
 It was rather quiet as we were the only people taking tea at that time.

 But with views out over the course, it was a lovely place to sit and relax.
 And on a warmer day, we could have sat out on the terrace, which would have been even nicer!